TimMo-dev/P7/kubernetes-cluster/readme.md

 > It is the only port that the container is currently listening on (will be changed when moving to Kubernetes).
 > Remeber to cd into the python-interpreter directory when building the image and applying the yaml files.

 Ingress will be setup using port 8080, and is therefore the specified port on the server.ts.
-If usinng just a Docker container for testing purposes, the port can be mapped using:
+If using just a Docker container for testing purposes, the port can be mapped using:
 ```sh
 docker run -p 8080:5000 python-interpreter
 ```